hftamayo/azuremlproj02/README.md

 [Deploy the best model](https://youtu.be/veDdDgKgFf4)

-## Part 4: Enable application insights
+### 4.4 Enable application insights
+*Main goal*:

-*Main goal*: Enable application insights and logging via source code (Although this process may be accomplished using the GUI).
+Enable application insights and logging via source code (Although this process may be accomplished using the GUI).

 *A. Checkpoints to be considered*: